cxxixi/Precipitation-Nowcasting/README.md

 ## DATA
 #### Two open-sourced datasets are available for training and testing in this project.

-1. An pre-masked radar datasets.(Included in the package)
+1. A pre-masked radar datasets.(Included in the package)
 2. Tianchi CNKI 2017 dataset（Provided by Shenzhen Meteorological Bureau）.This dataset is not included yet.
 However, You can download the datasets [here](https://tianchi.aliyun.com/competition/information.htm?spm=5176.100067.5678.2.6d453864enogCW&raceId=231596)

 ## Getting Started